Mastercard/crossborder-services-oauth2-reference-app/README.md

 - Create a new project and add `Mastercard Cross-Border Services` API to your project.
 - Configure project and download signing key.
 It will download the zip file.
 - Select .p12 file from zip and copy it to `src\main\resources` in the project folder.
-- Get the Test mTLS client certificate(.PKCS12 or .PFX file) by contacting Customer Support, to establish mTLS connectivity to connect to APIs.
+- Generate client certificate(.PKCS12 or .PFX file) to establish mTLS connectivity.
+Contact customer support for more details.
 - Open `[project folder]\src\main\resources\mastercard-api.properties` and configure below parameters.

     >**mastercard.api.environment.sandbox.endPoint URL for uk = https://sandbox.api.xbs.mastercard.uk/**, its a static field, will be used as a host to make API calls.